October 28, 2019 | Ranges

 Caring for the Surface

 Initially, you want to wipe down the surface to make sure that you remove all unstuck debris.
 Get it off of there so you know what you are working with.
 Then, using a wet, soapy sponge (NOT the scrubbing side) gently begin wiping down the surface.
 You may need smaller rags to find your way into crevices.
 Or, sometimes a soft toothbrush will be beneficial.
 Note: Do not use any other type of toothbrush than soft or you may risk scratching the surface.
+If you have a stainless stove top, ensure you use appropriate cleaners to prevent damage.

 If you find you have areas that are heavily soiled with stuck-on debris, here’s what you can do.
 Wet a cloth and place it in the microwave for 30-seconds.
 Then, place the steamy wet cloth over the stuck-on debris and let it sit for a few minutes.
 This will loosen what is stuck, allowing you to wipe it off much easier.